 This article describes the localization/multilingual capabilities of SharePoint, and your options as an organization using it to achieve a seamless and user-friendly experience for your end-users and content editors.
 SharePoint’s definitely a powerful platform, but its multilingual features might leave a bit to be desired – and using them successfully requires some understanding of the platform!
 Background of Multilingual SharePoint Localization – or showing users with different language preferences content in their preferred language – is not SharePoint’s strongest suite.
 It never was, and probably…Continue reading SharePoint Localization – a (somewhat) comprehensive how-to!

 This article explains how to enable custom scripting for any SharePoint site collection.
 This is functionally equivalent to setting setting “-DenyAddAndCustomizePages 0” or disabling the NoScript feature.
-Different instructions and solutions apply to SharePoint Online, and on-premises scenarios (SharePoint Server 2013, 2016 and probably 2019) – so see below for all of them.
+Different instructions and solutions apply to SharePoint Online, and on-premises scenarios (SharePoint Server 2013, 2016, and probably 2019) – so see below for all of them.
 Different solutions are required to resolve the issue for different target sites: Modern SharePoint Team Sites (attached to Office Groups if on SharePoint Online, and without one if On-Premises) Modern SharePoint Communication…Continue reading 5 ways to enable Custom Scripts for a SharePoint site collection

 Imagine this: you’re using a good old SharePoint blog site, and have a bunch of categories in use.
 That’s nice and easy – SharePoint offers the categorization functionality natively, and it works decently.
 Problems arise when you have a lot of categories, though – not all of them will be shown.
 Even if you tweak the web part to show more items on a page, this isn’t reflected on the whole blog site!
 This article explains how to fix this in a couple of simple…Continue reading How to show more than 30 categories on Classic SharePoint blog/news sites?